 The opportunity to create huge net-savings on electricity costs is vast, and with the right strategy, technology and expertise, the returns are compelling, with recent events delivering an ROI of 190%.

-“Wattstor is committed to working collaboratively with solar & storage installers, EV charging point operators & installers, energy project developers, and local energy communities, to deliver the technology and expertise required to bring SME I&C businesses into the fold.
-To not engage this sector in such important market transformations would be a missed opportunity across the entirety of the energy landscape” concluded CEO, Stephan Marty.
+CEO Stephan Marty concluded, “Wattstor is committed to collaboratively working with solar & storage installers, EV charging point operators & installers, energy project developers, and local energy communities to deliver the technology and expertise required to bring SME I&C businesses into the fold.
+Not engaging this sector in such important market transformations would be a missed opportunity across the entirety of the energy landscape.”

 Want to keep your finger on the pulse?
 Check out the latest insights, industry news, blogs, guides, webinars and events from Wattstor.